sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 A naïve implementation might couple the logger directly to a specific output, like stdout.
 But this has a serious drawback - it's very difficult to change the logging interface for a given component.
 What if we wanted a component to sometimes log to stdout, and sometimes log to a file?
 What if we are working on an embedded platform and need to emit log messages via UART or SPI, or some other serial interface?

-A common mistake in embedded software architecture is coupling hardware implementation details too closely to the business rules of the application.
-This creates brittle code that is difficult to port to new systems with identical high-level logic but differences in the presentation layer.

 The solution is **dependency inversion**: high-level policies should not depend on low-level details.
 This topic has been covered extensively elsewhere, so here’s the short version: lower-level components must conform to an interface defined at a higher level.
 Control still flows from high to low abstraction layers, but the *dependencies* flow upward—high-level code is unaware of how the interface is concretely implemented.

 Let’s dig into our logger example.
-The naive implementation might be structure like this, with the a component utilizing a logger containing a direct or transitive dependency on a specific logger implementation:
+The naive implementation might be a structure like this, with the a component utilizing a logger containing a direct or transitive dependency on a specific logger implementation:
 {{< mermaid >}}
 graph TD
     Main --> Worker